adoptium/ci-jenkins-pipelines/pipelines/jobs/configurations/README.md

+*Note: The contents of this file was split out from the top level README.md in this repository*

 ## Configuration Files used by the build job generators

 The [pipelines/jobs/configurations](pipelines/jobs/configurations) directory contains two categories of configuration files that our jenkins pipelines use (Nicknamed [#Build Configs](#build) and [#Nightly Configs](#nightly) for short).